We the People (band): History

 "Mirror of Your Mind" was followed in September 1966 by "He Doesn't Go About It Right", which included "You Burn Me Up and Down" on the B-side.
 Like "Mirror of Your Mind", "You Burn Me Up and Down" has gone on to become one of the band's most famous songs, due to its inclusion on various garage rock compilation albums.
 We the People's fourth single, "In the Past" (b/w "St. John's Shop"), was released in late 1966 and featured the sound of a locally made musical instrument that the band used instead of the sitar, which was becoming popular on records at that time.
 The eight-stringed instrument, dubbed the "octachord" by the band, had been made by a friend's grandfather and looked like a large mandolin.
-The octachord was played on the record and at live concert appearances by the band's lead guitarist, Wayne Proctor, who still has the instrument in his possession today.
-Despite "In the Past" being released as the band's fourth single, local radio stations preferred to play the softer B-side over the more psychedelic sounding A-side, which resulted in "St. John's Shop" reaching No. 2 on the local Orlando charts.
+The octachord was played on the record and at live concert appearances by the band's lead guitarist, Wayne Proctor, who thereafter kept the instrument in his possession.
+Despite "In the Past" being released as the band's fourth single, local radio stations preferred to play the softer B-side over the more psychedelic sounding A-side, which resulted in "St. John's Shop" reaching No. 2 on the local Orlando chart.
 "In the Past" was later covered in 1968 by The Chocolate Watchband on their second album, The Inner Mystique.

 We the People suffered a major setback in early 1967 when songwriter and lead guitarist Wayne Proctor left the band and returned to college in an attempt to avoid the draft for the Vietnam War.
 The band issued a further three singles on RCA Records throughout 1967 and 1968 before the band's second songwriter, Tommy Talton, left in mid-1968.
 This departure, coupled with the expiration of their RCA recording contract, effectively ended the band's recording career.
 We the People limped on throughout 1969 and into 1970, until Ron Dillman decided to disband the group following a Halloween concert on October 31, 1970.
-After leaving the band, Proctor went on to write the minor hit "Follow the Yellow Brick Road" for The Lemonade Charade and today plays with local bands in South Carolina.
+After leaving the band, Proctor went on to write the minor hit "Follow the Yellow Brick Road" for The Lemonade Charade and later played with local bands in South Carolina.
 Tommy Talton went on to form the country rock/southern rock band Cowboy with Scott Boyer and was consequently the only member of We the People to have a professional music career after the 1960s.